shubham2004/shubham2004.github.io/README.md

 [See the project](https://github.com/shubham2004/sentiment-analysis).

 ### **4. Face Recognition**
-Is is you, this program will recognise you. in the word of face id lets make one for our own.This is openCV based face recognition.
+Is it you, this program will recognise you. in the word of face id lets make one for our own.This is openCV based face recognition.

 [See the project](https://github.com/shubham2004/face-recognition).